UN deputy chief sees fragile peace hope after Ethiopia visit

 During her travels, she said, “What was really heartbreaking for me was to see the social fabric of a part of that country so torn.”

-Mohammed said she asked in all the regions what was the worst outcome of the hostilities.
+Mohammed said she saw famine and was asked in all the regions what was the worst outcome of the hostilities.

 “Ethiopian women, writ large, were affected in a way that is unimaginable,” she said.
 “In your worst nightmares, you cannot imagine what has happened to the women in Ethiopia.”